Nothing Makes Money Like War

 One hundred thirty military veterans and military families occupied the Rotunda at the Cannon House Office Building on Capitol Hill on April 20 in a silent protest.
 Protesters held signs saying “End the War on Iran,” “WE Can’t Afford Another War” and “The Cost of War is Too High.”
 Dozens were arrested, including disabled veterans.
 Video Still/DRM News.

 “I saw a trillion dollars wasted in Vietnam,” says U.S. Navy Veteran Bruce Fenton on the Veterans For Peace Facebook page.
-U.S. corporations profited significantly from the Vietnam War’s estimated $170 billion plus expenditures.
+The Vietnam War’s estimated $170 billion plus expenditures profited U.S. corporations tremendously.
 (The Collector).
-The human cost was a staggering 58,220 U.S. soldiers dead plus 300,000 wounded, and approximately 1,100,000 Vietnamese soldiers and 2,000,000 civilians dead, plus 18 million wounded.
+And the human cost was a staggering 58,220 U.S. soldiers dead plus 300,000 wounded, and approximately 1,100,000 Vietnamese soldiers and 2,000,000 civilians dead, plus 18 million wounded.
 (Britannica)

-Dehumanizing propaganda was designed to make it more palatable for the public to have our troops kill people by the thousands, says Fenton.
-“They told us we’ve got to fight them over there or we will have to fight them over here.
-They told us they don’t value human life like we do and they hate us because we are free.
+“They told us we’ve got to fight them over there or we will have to fight them over here,“ wrote veteran Fenton.
+To justify the war, “they told us they don’t value human life like we do and they hate us because we are free.
 These were all lies.
 I saw my fellow service members die.
 I saw friends lose part of their soul when they took lives.
 I saw people haunted by screams.
-I saw veterans kill themselves over the anguish of what they had seen and done . . .
-22 veteran suicides a day for decades.
-This is why I have no tolerance for the same lies pushed by the same people for another iteration of the same stupidity.
-These wars of aggression do not serve our country.”
+I saw veterans kill themselves over the anguish of what they had seen and done . . . [there were] 22 veteran suicides a day for decades.
+This is why I have no tolerance for the same lies pushed by the same people for another iteration of the same stupidity.”

-Now, in 2026, we find ourselves in an illegal, immoral war on Iran, a country that has never harmed our country.
-Yet, in the midst of February negotiations, Israeli-U.S. started bombing Iran.
-On the first day of the war, an Iranian girls’ school was bombed and 168 girls were killed.
-Missile fragments from Tomahawk Cruise missiles, (produced solely by Raytheon, the major U.S. defense corporation) were found at the scene.
-(Scopes).
-To date, some American soldiers have been killed, as well as 3,300 to 3,540 Iranians.
-An estimated 1,700 of Iranian deaths are civilians, and include children.
-“Sadly,” said Dr. Maryam Mirjafari, a pediatrician at Tehran’s Children’s ICU, Mofid Hospital, “we have seen many children, even infants under six months old.
+To date, 3,300 to 3,540 Iranians are dead, along with a number of Americans.
+An estimated 1,700 of the Iranian dead are civilians, including children.
+“Sadly,” said Dr. Maryam Mirjafari, a pediatrician at Tehran’s Mofid Children’s Hospital ICU, “we have seen many children, even infants under six months old.
 Some, unfortunately, never even made it to the ICU.
-When they arrived at the emergency department, they were already deceased.”
+When they arrived, they were already deceased.”
 (Dawn News English).

-Millions of us are seeing that no one is going to save us; we have to save ourselves.
+Millions see that no one is going to save us.
+We have to save ourselves.

 A massive anti-war movement is in the making.